Nithya0710/Proxy-Server/README.md

 ## How to Run
 1. Save the script.
-2. Open Firfox, got to Settings.
+2. Open Firfox, go to Settings.
 3. Search for network settings, go to Settings...
 4. Select Manual proxy configuration:
     HTTP Proxy-> 127.0.0.1 Port->8888